fraterrisus/dragonwars-crack/doc/Characters.md

 Status Bits
 ---

-If you hack in bit `0x20`, the character displays as "is poisoned", but there's no code to do anything with it, including cure it.
+If you hack in bit `0x20`, the character displays as "is poisoned", but there's no code to do anything with it, including cure it or reduce HP or anything.

 | Byte [76]  | Meaning  |
 | :--------: | -------- |